nazkaken/project_pipeline/README.md

 ```
 .github/workflows/pipeline.yml.
 ```
 7. The pipeline uses environment variables defined at the beginning of the file to define the repository URL, *the application version, the repository region, the GCP project ID, the application name, and the new tag version.* There are also *Sonar-related environment variables* that can be used to enable or disable SonarQube scanning.
-The workflow is triggered when code is pushed to the main branch and it runs on an Ubuntu virtual machine hosted by GitHub.
 Modify the values of the environment variables in the pipeline.yml file to match your project setup:
     * **repo:** The URL of your project repository
     * **app_version:** The version of the application to deploy (e.g., main)
     * **repo_region:** The GCP region where you want to deploy your application (e.g., us-central1)